-The duo have been the ruling forces in world football for a long time, and they’ve shattered countless records.
+The two players have been the ruling forces in world football for a long time, and they’ve shattered countless records.
 A combined total of 11 Ballon d’Ors between them isn’t enough to sum it all up.

 Calling even one of them a teammate is an honor and a once-in-a-lifetime opportunity for most players.
 It gives them a chance to witness their insane skills first-hand and learn from them.

 Playing with both of them, however, is off the charts.

 So with this in mind, we give you the names of those lucky footballers to have played with Ronaldo and Messi.

 The now-retired defender played with Cristiano Ronaldo at Manchester United from 2004 to 2007.

 He got the chance to witness the Portuguese’s transition into the player he is today first-hand at Old Trafford.

 Heinze also made 71 appearances at international level for Argentina and teamed up with Lionel Messi during the 2010 World Cup.

 It may surprise a few to hear that Pique was once Cristiano Ronaldo’s teammate at Manchester United.